mind medicine australia · Mind Medicine Australia

 Professional Development Program

 • Our highly anticipated Certificate in Psychedelic-Assisted Therapies commenced in January 2021 featuring a world class Faculty.
-We have been thrilled to welcome 260 therapists including GPs, physicians, psychiatrists, psychologists, psychotherapists, mental health nurses, social workers, occupational therapists, addiction specialists, paramedics and counsellors.
+By the end of 2024, there will be over 500 qualified therapists including psychiatrists, GPs, physicians, psychologists, psychotherapists counsellors, nurses, social workers, occupational therapists, addiction specialists, paramedics and other allied health professionals.

 • Confirmed world-leading facilitators for our Certificate in Psychedelic-Assisted Therapies (CPAT) professional development course

-• Engaged Dr Gita Vaid (USA) as the course’s International Course Director and Dr Eli Kotler as the Australian Course Director for our 2023 program.
+• Engaged Dr Gita Vaid (USA) as the course’s International Course Director and Dr Eli Kotler as the Australian Course Director for our programs from 2023 onwards.

-• Described as “the best course of its kind in the world” by Prof. David Nutt on ABC Radio National interview (UK)
+• Described as “the best course of its kind in the world” by Professor David Nutt on ABC Radio National interview (UK)

 • Developed a mentoring program for graduates of PAT training, allowing ongoing professional development with global leaders in the field